Rules of Engagement

 Mixed race couples are considered although they must be able to meet the minimum heritage criteria.

 Couples must of South Asian Heritage.
-For the purposes of this list we define South Asia to mean Afghanistan, Bangladesh, Bhutan, India, Maldives, Mauritius, Nepal, Pakistan and Sri Lanka.
+For the purposes of this list we define South Asia to mean Afghanistan, Bangladesh, Bhutan, India, Maldives, Mauritius, Nepal, Pakistan and Sri Lanka and their associated territories.
 The minimum requirement is 25% South Asian heritage, i.e at least one parent of a couple must be from South Asia.

 The real issue is that the “Power Couple” tag denotes an equal balance between both partners and that each enjoys a significant level of success in their own field.
 This isn’t a list for one superstar and his/her best supporting act.
 Each partner is included on their own merit.

 For business owners and entrepreneurs couples must hold Board Director level positions and be shareholders in their business.
-For those working in the corporate sector, they must hold C-Suite level positions e.g. CEO, COO, CFO CTO, CMO.
+For those working in the corporate sector, they must hold C-Suite level or equivalent positions e.g. CEO, COO, CFO, CTO, CMO.

 For those from the third sector, they must hold a Directorship of an NGO or social enterprise or a Trusteeship of a charity.